-Restaurant management system helps in reducing food waste
+Restaurant management software helps in reducing food waste

 JAMIX KITCHEN MANAGEMENT system provides a great menu planning tool along with procurement management, which together aim at the best possible match between the amount of prepared food and the sales or consumption.
 The amount of diners and the portion sizes are easy to plan on the menu, and the system will automatically calculate the right amounts for recipes to be produced.
 The system creates a shopping list based on the menu, so you will have the exact need for ingredients for producing the meals on the menu.
 When you compare the list to the existing inventory, you will avoid ordering excessive amounts of ingredients which could end up in wastage.